biammsilva2/url-shortner/README.md

 MONGO_INITDB_ROOT_USERNAME=yourdatabaseuser
 MONGO_INITDB_ROOT_PASSWORD=yourdatabasepass
 MONGO_INITDB_DATABASE=yourdatabasename
+REDIS_PASSWORD=yourredispass
 ```

-If you need to up the database locally with the docker this file will provide the information to create your database as well.
+If you run the database and redis locally with the docker this file will provide the information to create your database as well.

 ### **Local environment with Pipenv**
 Make sure you have installed: